ethereum-optimism/optimism-tutorial/hardhat/README.md

 [significantly cheaper](https://optimism.io/gas-comparison).

 > :warning: We are currently in the process of upgrading to OVM 2.0, but that
-> is still work in progress (excepted to end 28 OCT 2021).
+> is still work in progress (expected to end 28 OCT 2021).
 This tutorial is
 > already upgraded for OVM 2.0, but parts of it will change during the upgrade
 > process.